Training, qualifications and experience

 Having trained at Waverley Abbey College (validated by the University of Roehampton) and The Institute for Arts in Therapy and Education, I hold a Diploma of Higher Education in Counselling and a Diploma in Counselling Teenagers.
 I also hold a Diploma in Eating Disorders through the National Centre for Eating Disorders.

-I have fifteen years’ experience of counselling teenagers and adults.
+I have sixteen years’ experience of counselling teenagers and adults.
 This has been in private practice.
-I also have nine years’ experience of counselling children through a play therapy approach.
+I also have ten years’ experience of counselling children through a play therapy approach.
 Two of these years were working with the charity Place2Be and the following two years in private practice, based in a primary school in Tunbridge Wells.

 I am a member of the British Association of Counselling and Psychotherapy, hold a Certificate of Proficiency with them and am listed on their Accredited Voluntary Register.
-In addition, I am an accredited member of both the Association of Christian Counsellors and the National Counselling Society.
+In addition, I am an accredited member of both the Association of Christians in Counselling and Linked Professions’ and the National Counselling Society.
 I adhere to both the ACC Ethics and Practice and the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.